Digital Co-op Advertising – Revolutionize your Co-op Program.

 70% of all available co-op advertising dollars are still used in legacy media, 19% in digital media and 11% is dedicated to local events.

-Nevertheless, more than 90% of vendors are making the effort to join the digital advertising ecosystem by updating their co-op rules to persuade their partner the use of digital media in their co-op advertising.
-Email marketing, display, and paid search advertising are the first few forms of digital advertising widely known to be used in co-op advertising.
+Nevertheless, more than 90% of vendors are making an effort to join the digital advertising ecosystem.
+Such vendors are updating their co-op rules to persuade their partner the use of digital media in their co-op advertising.

 For the longest time vendors viewed the local market unreachable.
-Traditional co-op advertising programs were considered a way for vendors to attract consumers to local merchants.
-However, digital has provided a flood of opportunities for vendors to get in front of consumers.
+Traditionally, vendors used co-op advertising programs to attract consumers to local merchants.
+However, with digital, vendors have discovered a flood of opportunities to get in front of consumers.
 By equipping their channel partners with the funds and tools to run their digital co-op programs, vendors gain the opportunity to effectively engage with local customers.

 3 Main Barriers to Digital Co-op Advertising and How to Make Digital Work